Stakeholders Canvass Resource Optimisation to Break Cycle of Poverty in Nigeria, Africa

 He said: “At different fora within and outside Nigeria, I have said ad nauseum, that the day Nigeria wakes up, that’s the day Africa will stand up.
 Out of every five Africans, one is a Nigerian.
 Nigeria has a population of approximately 250 million people.

-“If you travel to any part of the world–whether you are in the United States of America, Canada, Brazil in Australia, in Europe, and in different parts of Africa, Nigeria has doctors, engineers, scientists, teachers, traders and other professionals.
-They are involved in every area,” he said.
+“If you travel to any part of the world – whether you are in the United States of America, Canada, Brazil, in Australia, in Europe, and in different parts of Africa – Nigeria has doctors, engineers, scientists, teachers, traders and other professionals.
+They are involved in every area.”

-But he argued that what Nigeria needed was to efficiently galvanise its huge human asset and natural resource endowments to leapfrog from poverty to prosperity, which ultimately will rub off positively on the entire African continent.
+But he argued that what Nigeria needed was to efficiently galvanise its huge human asset and natural resource endowments to leapfrog poverty to prosperity which ultimately will rub off positively on the entire African continent.

-He lamented that leadership failure had affected Nigera in the march towards greatness.
+He lamented that leadership failure had affected Nigeria in the march towards greatness.

 She regretted that although women constitute up to half of Nigeria’s population, and are major drivers of the informal economy, they remain under-represented in leadership, underpaid for their labour, and undervalued in decision-making.